CS-at-GA/APCSP-02-ImageManipulations/README.md

 * Scaled effects
 * Advanced masking

 [^1]: [Color Quantization](https://en.wikipedia.org/wiki/Color_quantization) is an interesting topic unto itself.
-This is also what the Back to School Night demo was all about.
-The method there was called [k-means](https://www.nvidia.com/en-us/glossary/data-science/k-means/).
+The method there was called [k-means](https://www.nvidia.com/en-us/glossary/data-science/k-means/) and is also a Machine Learning Algorithm.
 [^2]: I suppose, though, they don't strictly need to be separated, but I do find this approach a bit cleaner.
 [^3]: The net effect of all of this is that if you need the structure of the extra pixels, you'll have to do that as part of whatever functionality you're developing.